PythonRSAS/pythonrsas.github.io/_posts/2021-05-06-1-counterparty-credit-risk.md

 # What is counterparty credit risk
 Counterparty credit risk is a subset of credit risk.

 Specifically, for the two sides (parties) in OTC derivative contracts, counterparty credit risk is the risk that one may default on its obligations under the contracts prior to settlement and therefore causing losses to the other.
 This is sometimes also referred to as "pre-settlement risk".
 Note that exchange-traded contracts usually are not exposed to settlement risk.
+The Dodd-Frank act authorized centralized exchanges for clearing swaps.

-Counterparty credit risk is important due to the huge increase in derivatives and that counterparty credit risk can trigger severe losses, such as the 2008 Financial Crisis.
+Counterparty credit risk is important due to the huge increase in derivatives and that counterparty credit risk can trigger severe losses, such as credit default swaps to the 2008 Financial Crisis.

 # Difference between counterparty credit risk and credit risk from lending